Retirement in Pattaya: how to secure a peaceful and legally compliant retirement

 You must be at least 50 years old to qualify for Thai retirement visas, including Non-O, O-A, O-X, or LTR options.

-Depending on the visa type, you will need either a deposit in a Thai bank (from THB 800,000 to THB 3 million) or a regular monthly income (from THB 65,000 to THB 100,000+) or a mix of both.
+Depending on the visa type, you will need a deposit in a Thai bank (from THB 800,000 to THB 3 million), a regular monthly income (from THB 65,000 to THB 100,000+), or a mix of both.
 Some visas also require proof of health insurance.

 You cannot own land directly, but you may own a condominium (up to the 49% foreign ownership quota) or lease land for up to 30 years, with the lease registered at the Land Department.

-If you stay more than 180 days in a year, you are considered a Thai tax resident.
+If you stay in Thailand for more than 180 days in a year, you are considered a tax resident.
 Foreign pensions remitted to Thailand during the year may be taxable, though some exemptions apply.
-Double Tax Agreements may reduce or eliminate Thai tax in certain cases.
+Double Tax Agreements can reduce or eliminate Thai tax in certain cases.